-Jesus existed from the beginning.
-From the beginning, Jesus was with God, and Jesus was God.
-He was with God in the beginning.
-Through Him all things were made; without Him, nothing was made that has been made (John 1:1-3).
+Christ is the visible image of the invisible God.
+He existed before anything was created and is supreme over all creation.
 For in Him all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things have been created through Him and for Him.
-He is before all things, and in Him, all things hold together (Colossians 1:16-17).
-He is the Alpha and the Omega, the First and the Last, the Beginning and the End.
-Who is and who was and who is to come, the Almighty (Revelation 1:8, 22:13).
+He is before all things, and in Him, all things hold together (Colossians 1:15-17).

 Therefore God has highly exalted Him and bestowed on Him the Name that is above every name, so that at the Name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.
 (Philippians 2:6-11)

 The Good News (Gospel) is the fulfillment of God’s promise long ago through His prophets in the Holy Scriptures about His Son, Jesus Christ.
 It is the power of God that brings salvation to everyone who believes.

 God is holy.

 The Bible terms translated as “holy” (qadosh in Hebrew, hagios in Greek) carry a strong secondary connotation of moral purity.
 But the idea behind the concept of holiness is “separation.”
 Its most basic meaning is to be “separate or cut off.”

 God is separate or cut off from everything that is sinful and evil.
 He does not take pleasure in wickedness; no evil dwells with Him (Psalm 5:4).
 He is without sin and does not tolerate sin.

 Man is sinful.